llm-bible/llm-bible.github.io/_publications/datta2023push.markdown

 bibkey: datta2023push
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2303.06223"}
-tags: ['Ethics and Bias', 'Tools', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Tools', 'Ethics and Bias']
 ---
 Deployed artificial intelligence (AI) often impacts humans, and there is no one-size-fits-all metric to evaluate these tools.
 Human-centered evaluation of